gabriella-harrison25/Position_Matters_Statistical_Profiles_Across_The_PLL/Timeline.md

 *August 9* - Finished goalie positional analysis.

 *August 10* - Completed Part 1 of the project; finalized positional analysis file and uploaded it to Github; brainstormed approach for Part 2.

+*August 12* - Started datasearch and cleaning for Part 2.

+*August 13* - Completed data cleaning and preparation for analysis for Part 2.